ayugohel/TransformerBattle/README.md

 ## Usage of the App

-### TransformerVC
 - List of the Transformer
 - On Update Tapped able to update Transformer's Value
 - On UITableviewCell Swipe right to left Delete Transformer
 - On Create Tapped able to create new Transformer
 - On Start Battle Tapped , A Battle between tranformer and diplay the Result.